ivanorlov2206/udriven-timer-patches/README.md

 # Userspace-driven ALSA timers

-There are multiple possible timer sources which could be useful for the sound time synchronization: hrtimers, hardware clocks (e.g. PTP), timer wheels (`jiffies`).
-Currently, using one of them to synchronize the audio stream of snd-aloop module would require writing a kernel-space driver which exports an ALSA timer through the `snd_timer_register` interface.
+There are multiple possible timer sources which could be useful for the sound stream synchronization: `hrtimers`, hardware clocks (e.g. PTP), timer wheels (`jiffies`).
+Currently, using one of them to synchronize the audio stream of `snd-aloop` module would require writing a kernel-space driver which exports an ALSA timer through the `snd_timer` interface.

-However, it is not really convenient for application writers, who may want to define their custom timer sources in order to synchronize substreams of snd-aloop.
-For instance, we could have a network application which receives frames and sends them to snd-aloop pcm device, and another application listening on the other end of snd-aloop.
+However, it is not really convenient for application writers, who may want to define their custom timer sources in order to synchronize substreams of `snd-aloop`.
+For instance, we could have a network application which receives frames and sends them to `snd-aloop` pcm device, and another application listening on the other end of `snd-aloop`.
-It makes sense to transfer a new period of data only when certain amount of bytes is received through the network, but definitely not when a certain amount of jiffies on a system elapses.
+It makes sense to transfer a new period of data only when certain amount of bytes is received through the network, but definitely not when a certain amount of jiffies on a local system elapses.
+Since all of the devices are purely virtual it won't introduce any glitches and will help the application developers to avoid using sample-rate conversion.

 This patch introduces userspace-driven ALSA timers.
 The timer can be created from the userspace using the new ioctl `SNDRV_TIMER_IOCTL_CREATE`.
 After creating a timer, it becomes available for use system-wide, so it can be passed to snd-aloop as a timer source (timer_source parameter would be `-1.4.{timer_id}`).
+When the userspace app decides to trigger a timer, it calls another ioctl `SNDRV_TIMER_IOCTL_TRIGGER` on the file descriptor of a timer.
+It initiates a transfer of a new period of data.

 I believe introducing new ioctl calls is quite inconvenient (as we have a limited amount of them), but other possible ways of app <-> kernel communication (like virtual FS) seem completely inappropriate for this task (but I'd love to discuss alternative solutions).

-So, the `ioctl` returns a file descriptor of the timer, which can be used to fire it when the application wants to.
-If the application wishes to destroy the timer, it can simply close the file descriptor.
+Userspace-driven timers are associated with file descriptors.
+If the application wishes to destroy the timer, it can simply close the file.

-To sum up, the userspace-driven ALSA timers allows us to create virtual timers which can be used for snd-aloop synchronization.
+To sum up, the userspace-driven ALSA timers allow us to create virtual timers which can be used for `snd-aloop` synchronization.

 ## Patch list

 * `0001-ALSA-aloop-Allow-using-global-timers.patch` - enables usage of global timers for the snd-aloop module.
-To use a global timer, simply pass `-1` as a device id when setting timer_source.
+To use a global timer, simply pass `-1` as a device id when setting `timer_source` module parameter.
 * `0002-ALSA-timer-Introduce-userspace-driven-timers.patch` - introduces the support for userspace-driven ALSA
 timers.